 Our recommendation is to work with a professional installer that will make sure your floor is installed correctly.
 The benefits of having a professional install your wood flooring are:

-- They will inspect your home and subfloor to make sure wood flooring is the right choice for you.
+- Your installer will inspect your home and subfloor to make sure wood flooring is the right choice for you.

 - They will measure moisture in your home, new flooring and subfloor to know when the new flooring is properly acclimated and ready to install.

-- They will know, and already have, the right tools for the job and the specific flooring you picked out.
+- No need to learn how to use the equipment.
+Professionals will know, and already have, the right tools for the job and the specific flooring you picked out.

-- They will prepare your subfloor to be clean, dry, sound and flat prior to installing new wood floors.
+- A pro will prepare your subfloor to be clean, dry, sound and flat prior to installing new wood floors.

 - They will ensure the flooring is installed straight, and be able to handle complicated angles, doorways, and meeting up with other flooring surfaces.